mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

         - Avg2 -- Returns the average of the values to the immediate top-left and top of the current location.
         - Avg3 -- Returns the average of the values to the immediate left and top-right of the current location.
         - Toptop predictive average -- Weights the value of 6 neighbours: the top, left, topright, and their immediately adjacent neighbours in the same direction.
-        - Gradient+Weighted -- Mixes gradient and weighted.
+        - Gradient + Weighted -- Mixes gradient and weighted.
         - Use all predictors

     Pixels for MA tree learning.
         Fraction of pixels used for the Meta-Adaptive Context tree.
-The MA tree is a way of analyzing the image as a whole, and depending on the context apply a given predictor.
-More pixels mean a better understood context, but these also take more resources while encoding.
+The MA tree is a way of analyzing the pixels surrounding the current pixel, and depending on the context choose a given predictor for this pixel.
+More pixels mean a better understood context and thus better compression, but these also take more resources while encoding.

 Metadata
 ~~~~~~~~